How Chapter 13 Bankruptcy Helps Catch Up on Mortgage Payments in Florida

 In a Chapter 13 mortgage Florida case, the past-due amount gets separated from your regular future payments, with secured debts like arrears paid in full and unsecured debts handled separately in the plan.
 Here is a simple example.
 If you are $12,000 behind and your plan runs 60 months, the arrears portion could be about $200 a month, before trustee fees and other debts in the plan.
 It is still real money, but it is often far more manageable than finding $12,000 all at once.

 Most importantly, you usually must stay current on the mortgage after filing.
 In other words, Chapter 13 helps you fix the past, but you still have to pay the present.
 Depending on the court and the case, plan payments go to the bankruptcy trustee, who then pays creditors under the approved plan after reviewing proofs of claim from lenders like your mortgage company.
 The repayment plan gets calculated based on your disposable income, and its length depends on factors such as median family income.
 Florida courts move quickly.
-In the Southern District, payments generally must begin no later than 30 days after filing, as shown in the Southern District of Florida rule on Chapter 13 payments.
+In the Middle District of Florida, where most of our clients file, plan payments generally must begin within 30 days of filing under federal Bankruptcy Code section 1326.

 A good plan has to match real income, real bills, and real life.
 If the math only works on paper, the case can fall apart fast.